 Our quest for high quality hasn’t diminished either, and any less-than-perfect blankets are put aside and sent to charities.
 Over the years we’ve donated blankets to Feed the Children, Americares and the International Rescue Committee, as well as local homeless shelters, and even some animal welfare groups.

-Jennifer (remember her - the reason we started the business!) got married this Spring to a wonderful young man - 2014 has turned out to be a great year so far, and we’re looking forward to bigger and better things in the years to come!
+Jennifer (remember her - the reason we started the business!) got married in 2014 to a wonderful young man - and we’re looking forward to bigger and better things in the years to come!